 I built deep relationships with PWD years before I fully acknowledged my own invisible disabilities.
 In recent years, I granted myself permission to see my disability’s role in my identity.
 Before then, I minimized my access needs, internalized shame, and pushed through barriers I didn’t believe I had the right to address.

 This shift of embracing my full self and acknowledging that I, too, deserve accommodations has transformed not just how I move through the world, but how I show up in this work.
-I advocate for accessibility because I know firsthand how life-changing it is to feel seen, supported, and included.
+I advocate for accessibility because I know firsthand how life-changing it can be.

 Beyond accessibility, I’m a proud husband to a fellow advocate and a bun dad to two rabbits.
 I’m also an actor, theater artist, and scholar.
 My stage work has earned awards, and my visual art has been exhibited at the Center for Mad Culture here in Chicago.